Xendi/TrinketRover/README.md

 Build instructions for the original rover are at: https://learn.adafruit.com/trinket-powered-rover/red-rover

-The Hack Manhattan version is beefed up a little by replacing the Trinket with an Arduino Nano, which is not much bigger and provides full Arduino functionality and digital pins, for only a couple of dollars more than the Trinket.
+The Bergen Makerspace version is beefed up a little by replacing the Trinket with an Arduino Nano, which is not much bigger and provides full Arduino functionality and digital pins, for only a couple of dollars more than the Trinket.
 We are using a different sonar module too, the HC-SR04, which has separate trigger and echo pins.

 The wiring diagram is slightly different for the Nano version, see the /source folder.